Bottomless behavior not addressed

 According to Ms. Donna Reskell, president of the CFTB, the bill has strong support in Tallahassee and is expected to pass overwhelmingly.

-Neither Mr. Fernwacker nor Mr. Sneader returned call for requests for interviews.
+Neither Mr. Fernwacker nor Mr. Sneader returned calls for requests for interviews.